frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/healthcare/therapy_type.md

 ### 2.1 Add Exercises According to Body Parts

-Many a times you might need to prescribe exercises according to body parts with ailments for Patients.
+Many times you might need to prescribe exercises according to body parts with ailments for Patients.
 You can just add all the Body Parts in the _Therapy For_ field and click on "Add Exercises" to add the Exercise Types for those body parts.
 For that you will have to link Exercise Type to Body Parts in Exercise Type document.
 For example:

 - Exercise "Wall Pushups" is for Hand, Muscles and Joints